 The Metropolitan Regional Arts Center (MRAC) is one of 11 regional arts councils in Minnesota.
 They are a resource for organizations with training, grants and other informational support.
 MRAC offers arts management training workshops.
 All that is required is previous registration.
 The presenters are highly qualified and informed workshop professionals who provide great resources, advice, tips, resources and information.

-Springboard for the Arts has a 10 part workshop series called Work of Art.
-Typically these workshops cost $45, however due to a funding opportunity these workshops are available free through the Hennepin County Libraries.
+Springboard for the Arts has a workshop series called Work of Art.
+In the past, these workshops cost $45, however, due to a funding opportunity these workshops are available free.
 Registration must be completed online.
 Classes fill up quickly but there is a waiting list.
 Artists who also show up to the workshop are allowed to attend without prior registration if the classroom is not too full.

 These workshops have a variety of topics including career planning, time management, marketing, promotions, legal considerations, recordkeeping and finances, business planning, pricing your work, funding, and social media.

 You can also download the curriculum for free from the Springboard website.